More

 Uses include keeping employees from visiting spammy websites or educational institutions trying to protect students from adult content.

-It can be easy to confuse web content filtering with URL filtering.
+It can be easy to confuse web filtering with URL filtering.
 But URL filtering is a type of content filtering.
-Web content filtering can work by blocking keywords, file types, malware correlations, or contextual themes of content resources.
+Content filtering can work by blocking keywords, file types, malware correlations, or contextual themes of content resources.

 Phishing websites are created by malicious users to impersonate legitimate companies in order to obtain sensitive data such as login credentials, personal information, accounting details, and legal documents.